-- The build has several layers of defense against this use case.
-Integrity Monitoring detects changes to - programs, providing information about how and when the program was changed.
-It also detectschanges to any files made by an intruder. - The Event Detection capability is used to detect the malicious update through signature detection.
-Furthermore, it detects the connection to the open port by an attacker. - 754 The Mitigation and Containment capability is used to delete/quarantine the malicious update, stopping the port from being accessible.
-It can also be used to quarantine the machine from the network, to
+The build has several layers of defense against this use case.
+Integrity monitoring detects changes to programs, providing information about how and when the program was changed.
+It also detects changes to any files made by an intruder.

+The event detection capability is used to detect the malicious update through signature detection.
+Furthermore, it detects the connection to the open port by an attacker.

-756 prevent the spread of the intrusion and remove the attacker's access.
+The mitigation and containment capability is used to delete/quarantine the malicious update, stopping the port from being accessible.
+It can also be used to quarantine the machine from the network, to prevent the spread of the intrusion and remove the attacker's access.

-- The use of the Event Detection capability to detect largely assumes that the update has been reportedas vulnerable, either through a well-known history of being vulnerable or through intelligence-sharing - channels.
-As such, an event detection capability would, in some cases of new custom attacks, be unable - to detect this at first sight.
-However, the build provides other tools, such as monitoring network activity, - that can alert security staff to such attacks. - 763 Using a data integrity identify-and-protect build to incorporate Blacklisting and Network Protection as - part of the defense is beneficial, as a use case that involves connecting to an unused port would be - 765 entirely defeated by a network protection white list of allowed ports.
+The use of the event detection capability to detect largely assumes that the update has been reported as vulnerable, either through a well-known history of being vulnerable or through intelligence-sharing channels.
+As such, an event detection capability would, in some cases of new custom attacks, be unable to detect this at first sight.
+However, the build provides other tools, such as monitoring network activity, that can alert security staff to such attacks.

+Using a data integrity identify-and-protect build to incorporate denylisting and network protection as part of the defense is beneficial, as a use case that involves connecting to an unused port would be entirely defeated by a network protection allowlist of approved ports.

-766 6 Future Build Considerations
+6 Future Build Considerations

-- 767 The NCCoE is creating an overarching guide to combining the architectures of the various DI projects: - 768 Identify and Protect, Detect and Respond, and Recover.
-These architectures share some commonalities, - such as integrity monitoring, as well as some potential integrations and cycles that could not be - expressed in just one of the practice guides.
-The different Functions of the Cybersecurity Framework are - intended to prepare and inform one another, and the overarching guide addresses those issues. - 772 The NCCoE is also considering additional data security projects that map to the Cybersecurity - 773 Framework Core Functions of Identify, Protect, Detect, Respond, and Recover.
-These projects will focus - on data confidentiality-the defense of enterprise systems from attacks that would compromise the - 775 secrecy of data.
+The NCCoE is creating an overarching guide to combining the architectures of the various DI projects: Identify and Protect, Detect and Respond, and Recover.
+These architectures share some commonalities, such as integrity monitoring, as well as some potential integrations and cycles that could not be expressed in just one of the practice guides.
+The different Functions of the Cybersecurity Framework are intended to prepare and inform one another, and the overarching guide addresses those issues.

+The NCCoE is also considering additional data security projects that map to the Cybersecurity Framework Core Functions of Identify, Protect, Detect, Respond, and Recover.
+These projects will focus on data confidentiality-the defense of enterprise systems from attacks that would compromise the secrecy of data.

-776 Appendix A List of Acronyms
+Appendix A List of Acronyms